nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/index.md

 End of assembler dump.
 ```

-Main function seems not to be vulnerable but calls vuln function...we disassemble vuln too and notice a gets() usage which can be vulnerable to BOF
+Main function seems not to be vulnerable but calls vuln function...
+we disassemble vuln too and notice a gets() usage which can be vulnerable to BOF

 There is a nice tool called `PEDA (gdb-peda)` that facilitate RE